fabioanh/mini-doodle/README.md

 <img src="./mini-doodle-design.svg">

 ## Future improvements
-- Make the slot transformation into a meeting transactional.
+- Make the slot transformation into meetings transactional.
 - Validate that all participants of a meeting are real users.
 - Additional tests.
 (Kept very simple for lack of extra time)